Sustainability

 Using the existing, internal evaluation matrix for the desired objectives and measures, a new medium-term structure was drafted and put in place for transforming the Kronberg Academy Foundation into a sustainable organisation.

 The main objective in the long-term is to make Kronberg Academy an attractive, sustainable employer.
-A new assessment carried out by the audit team in 2023 increased the importance of the relevant economic, environmental and social effects of the “Organisation/processes” topic by one point.
+A new assessment carried out by the audit team last year increased the importance of the relevant economic, environmental and social effects of the “Organisation/processes” topic by a significant margin.

-In light of this, a new organisational structure was designed in a multi-phase process.
-At the time of publication, that structure is now being planned in more detail.
+In light of this, a new organisational structure was designed in a multi-phase process and has now been implemented.

 7.5 Environmental impact of travel logistics and events